 Step-by-Step Instructions

-These muffins are so easy to make once you have the veggies prepped.
+These Vegetable Muffins are so easy to make once you have the veggies prepped.
 Here’s a look at what to expect.
-Scroll down to the bottom of the post for the full recipe.
+Go right to the full recipe at the end of the post for all of the specifics, including the amounts and timing.

 I don’t have a dairy- and egg-free option for this recipe, but check out some of my other veggie muffins: Carrot Cake Muffins, Flourless Chocolate Protein Muffins (with Hidden Veggies), Corn Muffins with Squash, and Butternut Squash Muffins.